-G: When we source brands, we’re drawn to small companies with handmade or all natural products.
+G: When we source brands, we’re drawn to small companies with handmade or all-natural products.
 We are especially interested in supporting women-owned companies.
-We test products out on our communities—we have a meet-up group of more than 100 women so and we’ll show up with product samples to get their feedback and see what they like and don’t like.
+We test products out in our communities.
+We have a meet-up group of more than 100 women so and we’ll show up with product samples to get their feedback and see what they like and don’t like.
 People keep telling us that they can’t find these products anywhere else in Seattle.
 A lot of the brands we carry aren’t here physically, so some of the people from our collective being able to pick up a product, smell it and feel it, that’s a cool aspect of bringing these brands here.

 What is surprising you most in your first year of business?